 Turkey, a key member of NATO, has so far chosen to sit out the war against ISIS.
 Instead, it is at war with Kurdish militias in Syria, the only ground forces so far that have managed to take on ISIS and win.

 Scholar Andrew Bacevich lectures Googlers in 2013 about what he considers an uncomfortable, new characteristic of American political culture: the rise of militarism and the unquestioned worship of soldiers as the standard bearers of American virtue.
-Bacevich argues that this new feature of our lives is not only unrealistic, but also permits folly.
-We’re spending lavishly on the military in a way that is not commiserate with the threats we face, and we’re giving military tools primacy over diplomatic channels as a means to exert influence.
-Bacevich displays his deft capabilities for historical analysis and his intellectual honesty when asked around minute 27 to argue the counterpoint to his own assertions.
+Bacevich argues that this new feature of our lives is not only unrealistic, but also permits folly: We’re spending lavishly on the military in a way that is not commiserate with the threats we face and we’re giving military tools primacy over diplomatic channels as a means to exert influence.
+Bacevich shows us the power of intellectual honesty when asked around minute 27 to argue the counterpoint to his own assertions.

 In this episode of the Waking Up podcast, Sam Harris speaks with Zeynep Tufekci about “surveillance capitalism,” the Trump campaign’s use of Facebook, AI-enabled marketing, the health of the press, Wikileaks, ransomware attacks, and other topics.

 “I was born in North Korea and stayed loyal to the country but got treated like a criminal.
 I got abandoned by China because I wasn’t their citizen, but the country that was supposed to be my enemy welcomed me with open arms… I couldn’t believe it.”

 “What you have for defense… is the ability to think critically, call out falsehood, press for the facts… unflinchingly pursue the truth.”